$274,028Average Value$169Average Price per Sq Ft4Homes For Sale

 The Vasaloppet USA cross-country skiing competition, modeled after the Swedish race of the same name, is held every February in Mora.
 “It’s huge,” Mattson says.
 “It draws people from all over the world.”
 Throughout the rest of the year, the organization also puts on canoe races, a half-marathon and a biking tour.
 The Kanabec County Fair runs each July at the Mora Civic Center.
 The event includes a parade, a beer garden and a fairground carnival.

-The gateway to northern Minnesota's lake country
+Access to recreation in northern Minnesota's lake country

 Mora’s proximity to northern Minnesota lakes is a major selling point, especially in summer.
 Mille Lacs Lake, the state’s second-largest lake, is 25 miles north.
 “The population gets away to cottages or cabins in the lake country,” Mattson says.
 “Mora is probably one of the access points to the lake country.”
 The Mora Civic Center is home to many of the city’s recreation offerings, including the Mora Aquatic Center.
 The facility has two pools and three waterslides open over the summer.
 The indoor Mora Ice Arena is adjacent to the aquatic center and is home to hockey and open skating.
 Mora Lions Park, also at the Civic Center, features a large, castle-themed playground.
 The Welia Center, located at Mora High, is a gym and wellness facility that is open for community memberships.